Norbert: It makes too much sense to stick together.

 - From the Final Fantasy series:

 - Several times in Final Fantasy VI.
+The first time they split up involuntarily and you play through each group's scenario as they try to rendezvous at their intended destination and encounter all sorts of trouble along the way (but fortunately also pick up some new party members to fill out their numbers).
 The final dungeon in fact requires three teams to get through.
 The ability to switch between them at any time lets you park one group on a save spot and lets you save at any time as the other party moves up.

 - In Final Fantasy VII after escaping Midgar, Cloud suggests splitting the team into two traveling groups and then meeting at Kalm later.
 This is an amusing subversion in that the expected two plotline trip just ends up being a tutorial for party switching and nothing more.